Open scientific data: Storage and preservation

-First published in 2012, the reference model of Open Archival Information System state that scientific infrastructure shoul seek for long term preservation, that is "long enough to be concerned with the impacts of changing technologies, including support for new media and data formats, or with a changing user community".
+First published in 2012, the reference model of Open Archival Information System states that scientific infrastructure should seek long-term preservation, that is, "long enough to be concerned with the impacts of changing technologies, including support for new media and data formats, or with a changing user community".
 Consequently, good practices of data management imply both on storage (to materially preserve the data) and, even more crucially on curation, "to preserve knowledge about the data to facilitate reuse".

-Data sharing on public repository has contributed to mitigate preservation risks due to the long-term commitment of data infrastructures and the potential redundancy of open data.
-A 2021 study of 50,000 data availability statement published in PLOS One showed that 80% of the dataset could be retrieved automatically and 98% of dataset with a data DOI could be retrieved either automatically or manually.
+Data sharing on public repositories has contributed to mitigating preservation risks due to the long-term commitment of data infrastructures and the potential redundancy of open data.
+A 2021 study of 50,000 data availability statements published in PLOS One showed that 80% of the dataset could be retrieved automatically, and 98% of the dataset with a data DOI could be retrieved automatically or manually.
 Moreover, accessibility did not decay significantly for older publications: "URLs and DOIs make the data and code associated with papers more likely to be available over time".
-Significant benefits have not been found when the open data was not properly linked or documented: "Simply requiring that data be shared in some form may not have the desired impact of making scientific data FAIR, as studies have repeatedly demonstrated that many datasets that are ostensibly shared may not actually be accessible."
+Significant benefits have not been found when the open data was not correctly linked or documented: "Simply requiring that data be shared in some form may not have the desired impact of making scientific data FAIR, as studies have repeatedly demonstrated that many datasets that are ostensibly shared may not actually be accessible."